srobo/website/_events/sr2017/bristol-tech-day-february.md

 ### On-campus Directions

 Follow directions to the [Queen's Building][queens-building-info].
 Once in the main entrance, there will be signs to direct the teams to the room.
+The room is called the **Undergrad Electronics Lab, 0.09**.

+### Parking

 The University cannot provide any parking, but there will be nearby streets available for parking.

 ## Schedule